-19 E.g. because of geographical criteria (entrepreneur living in a different country as the IO), budgetary reasons (no more budget available for NEs) or end of activity of IO in the period requested for exchange.
+&lt;sup>21 E.g. because of geographical criteria (entrepreneur living in a different country as the IO), budgetary reasons (no more budget available for NEs) or end of activity of IO in the period requested for exchange.
 Any of these reasons should be conveyed to the entrepreneur and where possible a specific IO should be recommended.